 The agency where the incident occurred has criminal jurisdiction and is responsible for the criminal investigation of the incident.
-That agency may relinquish its criminal investigation of the suspect(s) to another agency.
+That agency may relinquish its criminal investigation to another agency.
 The Gardena Police Department will conduct timely civil and/or administrative investigations.